bytebase/bytebase.com-old/docs/document-write-guide.md

 order: 40100
 ---

-# How to write Bytebase document?
+# How to write a document?

 Write the document content right here.
 ```